-Yoga can help.
+A yoga routine can help.
 Engaging in a few specific yoga postures before you go to bed can have a tremendous impact on helping you fall and stay asleep.
 Yoga for sleep has become increasingly popular as a natural way to help people of all ages and lifestyles get the sleep they need.

 A simple bedtime yoga routine is what you need.
 Invite yourself to soothe your senses before bed by engaging in the following yoga for sleep sequence.
 These gentle postures, combined with a focus on the breath, will help calm body, mind and soul and will soon have you sleeping easy.

 Yoga for Sleep: Get the Rest You Need With This Simple Bedtime Yoga Sequence

 Begin this simple yoga for sleep sequence in perfect pose, or Siddhasana, one of the most ancient yoga postures.
 Perfect pose is the seated posture traditionally used for meditation and pranayama (yogic breathing exercises).
 The Hatha Yoga Pradipika, a yoga text from the 14th century AD, suggests that Siddhasana is the most distinguished of all yoga poses.
 It’s believed this revered ancient posture is a way to achieve samadhi, or ultimate bliss.

 Perfect pose is a simple cross-legged position.
 Start by sitting on your mat, legs extended in front of you.
 Bend your left knee and bring your heel to press into your groin.
 Then, bend your right knee and cross the right ankle over the left ankle, resting your right heel at the top of your pubic bone.
 Rest your hands on your thighs, palms facing either up or down, sitting up straight and tall.